Problems We Found With Chesapeake Drinking WaterRSS

 Source Of Chesapeake Drinking Water

-Chesapeake’s drinking water is of mixed-source origin and comes from several locations.
+The city of Chesapeake’s drinking water is of mixed-source origin and comes from several locations.
 Chesapeake’s Northwest River Water Treatment Plant treats surface water from the Northwest River, as well as brackish groundwater from four wells.
 The Lake Gaston Water Treatment Plant treats raw water purchased from the city of Norfolk, and plans to treat surface water from Lake Gaston in the future.
 Treated water is purchased for some portions of Chesapeake from Norfolk and Portsmouth.
 Additional groundwater comes from the Western Branch wells, including Wells #1 and #3, and the Aquifer Storage and Recovery Well.
 Lastly, the private company Aqua Virginia, Inc. serves approximately 523 customers in the Norfolk Highlands neighborhood of Chesapeake.

 Lead In Chesapeake Drinking Water